bucephal/Haskell-From-Basics-to-Parallelism/_posts/2023-05-01-BASIC-INTRODUCTION-TO-HASKELL-2-DEFS.md

 ## Multiple parameters

 Strictly speaking, a function has only one parameter.
-It may be multi-dimensional parameter (tuple) but it is only one "thing".
+It may be a multi-dimensional parameter (a tuple) but it is only one "thing".
 But for practical purposes, it is possible to think about it as multiple parameters.
 In Haskell, parameters are simply separated by white spaces.
-There is a reason for this as we will see in the section about "Currying".
+There is a reason for this and its related to the fact that Haskell really doesn't accept more than one parameter as we will see in the section about "Currying".

 ```Haskell
 f x y = x + y